hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/apollo-client.md

 ### Add the ApolloProvider

-Finally, lets add the ApolloProvider.
+Finally, let's add ApolloProvider.
 The provider holds the Apollo client instances that can then be used by all the child components.

 ```javascript
 +  const apolloProvider = new VueApollo({